idris-community/idris2-lsp/README.md

 |----------|----|-----------|
 |`logFile`|`string`|Absolute location of the log file for the server (default: stderr)|
 |`longActionTimeout`|`number`|Timeout in ms for long actions, e.g. expression search (default: 5000)|

+## Examples

+Some examples can be found in the `test/lsp/example` directory.
+Many of the existing functionality still needs to be documented.